 When you use voice search in your smart speakers, you do not need to open laptops, computers, or mobile phones.
 You voice your commands, and your speakers will recognize the commands and perform them for you.

 If you are using your voice search on your mobile phone, it will be more convenient to speak your commands than typing them on the very tiny keyboard that your phone will provide.
 Likewise, you can use your mobile apps without having to look at your phone.
-Voice searches will also give you hands-free use of your mobile phones even when you are driving.
-This feature will keep you safe while driving.
-Likewise, using your voice search while driving is similar to talking to a passenger in terms of safety.
+Voice searches will also give you hands-free use of your mobile phones even when you are driving, which will help keep you safe.
+Mobile web design has also advanced with accelerated mobile pages, which is another great plus for the use of voice search assistant.

 Tech giants are now coming up with voice search apps with multilingual abilities.
-Google Assistant, for example, can recognize and speak over thirty (30) major languages.
-This feature will let you use voice search regardless of what language you speak.
+Google Assistant, for example, can recognize and speak over thirty (30) major languages and is used in over 90 different countries This feature will let you use voice search regardless of what language you speak.

 The Use of Conversational Queries

-While voice assistants do not have the deep thinking that regular persons have, bored and lonely people may use their voice assistants as a form of entertainment and companion.
-For example, you can ask Siri or Alexa to tell you a joke, and these assistants will search the internet for a joke for you.
+While voice assistants do not have the deep thinking that people have, bored and lonely people may use their voice assistants as a form of entertainment and companionship.
+For example, you can ask Siri or Alexa to tell you a joke, and these assistants will search the Internet for a joke for you.